 James Blodgett, M.A, M.B.A., M.S.

-James Blodgett, M.A. (sociology), M.B.A., M.S. (statistics),
+James Blodgett, M.A. (sociology), M.B.A., M.S. (statistics), was

-James has produced and conducted training programs, taught courses in statistics, economics, and sociology at several colleges, published articles on computer topics, and self-published cartoons and poems.
+James has produced and conducted training programs, taught courses in statistics, economics, and sociology at several colleges, published articles on several topics, and self-published cartoons and poems.
 His computer programs and interface protocols for handicapped persons who interface with a computer by means of a single switch were featured on the cover of Communication Outlook and won first place in the Council for Exceptional Children National Software Search, Physically Handicapped Division.